-Professional counseling services are provided free to all traditional undergraduate students enrolled full-time at Bluefield University through BU Counseling & Wellness Center as part of the Division of Student Development.
+Professional counseling services are provided free to all traditional undergraduate students enrolled fulltime at Bluefield University through BU Counseling & Wellness Center as part of the Division of Student Development.
 Licensed Professional Counselors and supervised graduate student interns provide supportive individual and group counseling designed to assist students in their ability to be more effective and successful in their academic and personal lives.

-Counseling offices are located in the Offices of Student Development.
-Appointments can be arranged by calling 276-326-4207 or by visiting the Office of Student Development from 8:30 am-5:00 pm, Monday through Friday.
+Appointments can be arranged by emailing counseling@bluefield.edu.
 Students will provide a name, phone number, and email address for further contact and follow-up.
-They will receive a confirmation email or text of the appointment once the process is completed.
+They will receive a confirmation email and calendar reminder of the appointment once the process is completed.
 The first appointment will be scheduled as an intake session to assess the nature and severity of student concerns.
 Emailing is not for emergency or crisis situations.
-For emergencies, students should contact their on-call Resident Director at the Ram Line phone number 304 - 887 - 8294.
+For emergencies, students should contact their on-call Resident Director at the Ram Line phone number 304 - 887 - 8294 or 988.

-Faculty and staff may recommend students for individual or group counseling through BU Thrive or by email (counseling@bluefield.edu).
+Faculty and staff may recommend students for individual or group counseling by email (counseling@bluefield.edu).
 Counselors will contact those referred in a timely manner.
 Self-referrals from students and referrals from parents are welcome and can be accomplished through email, phone contact, or personal contact with the counseling staff.